malek-luky/Automatic-Wheel-Assembly-Detection/reports/README.md

 >
 > Answer:

-In our project we established the GitHub Pre-commit to ensure code quality and formatting.
+We established the GitHub Pre-commit to ensure code quality and formatting.
 The pre-commit configuration file prevents the pushing of large files to the repository, checks for trailing whitespaces, correctly fixes the ends of files, and sorts packages in requirements.txt alphabetically.
 Moreover we utilize ruff to check and auto-format most code inconsistencies to conform with the PEP8 standard.
 Lastly, pre-commit uses the isort package to properly organize imports in Python scripts.
 Ensuring a consistent code style and formatting is important in larger projects to facilitate code readability and maintainability.
-It also helps to avoid unnecessary merge conflicts when working in a team.
+It also helps to avoid unnecessary merge conflicts inside the team.

 ## Version control